SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Methodology

 \subsection{Hardware evaluation framework}

-As discussed in Section~\ref{memxbar}, we develop a framework in Pytorch to map trained BNNs onto non-ideal memristive crossbars via \textit{SwitchX} alogorithm and investigate the cumulative impact of the circuit and device-level non-idealities on their adversarial robustness. \figurename{~\ref{main-switchx}} illustrates the overall simulation framework that is used for non-ideal crossbar evaluation using \textit{SwitchX} technique.
+As discussed in Section~\ref{memxbar}, we use a framework in Pytorch, based on \textit{RxNN} \cite{rxnn}, to map trained BNNs onto non-ideal memristive crossbars via \textit{SwitchX} technique and investigate the cumulative impact of the circuit and device-level non-idealities on their adversarial robustness. \figurename{~\ref{main-switchx}} illustrates the overall simulation framework that is used for non-ideal crossbar evaluation using \textit{SwitchX} technique.
 The entire platform, being based on Python, enables better integration between the software model and the simulation framework.
 In the platform, a Python wrapper is built that unrolls each and every convolution operation in the software BNN into MAC operations.
 The matrices obtained are then zero-padded (in case the size of the weight matrix is not an exact multiples of the crossbar size) and partitioned into multiple crossbar instances consisting of the binarized weights.
 The next stage (functional modelling) of the platform converts the binarized weights $W$ to suitable conductance states $G$ (HRS or LRS as marked in green and blue colours respectively) using \textit{SwitchX} approach based on proportions of `+1's and `-1's in the crossbar instances.
-Thereafter, the circuit-level parasitic non-idealities are integrated via circuit laws (\textit{Kirchoff's laws} and \textit{Ohm's law}) and linear algebraic operations written in Python~\cite{bhatta, rxnn}.
+Thereafter, the circuit-level parasitic non-idealities are integrated via circuit laws (\textit{Kirchoff's laws}) and linear algebraic operations written in Python \cite{bhatta}.
+This integration is similar to the numerical operations adopted in the \textit{RxNN} framework, which is a recent work that accurately models circuit non-idealities while evaluating DNNs on crossbars during inference. \textit{RxNN} has been shown to closely match the results obtained using SPICE models for interconnect parasitics and achieves significantly high speed up during DNN inference on non-ideal crossbars.
 Further, the ReRAM device variations are included with gaussian profiling.
+The default specifications of the NVM devices as well as the values of non-idealities have been listed in Table \ref{def_table}, which are used for our experiments.
 The non-ideal synaptic conductances $G'$ are then integrated into the original Pytorch based BNN model to conduct inference.
-This framework, thus, enables us to to analyze the impact of intrinsic crossbar non-idealities on mapping BNNs with \textit{SwitchX}.
+This framework, thus, enables us to analyze the impact of intrinsic crossbar non-idealities on mapping BNNs with \textit{SwitchX}.